 Two things matter: your skill level and the course.
 Try to get to know the course as well as you can.
 How many long pars?
 How many bunkers?
 Sand?

-Before we go through a list, just one other thought.
-Especially if you are a beginner, don’t get too hung up on having to have 14 clubs.
-It can be good advice to go out there with just a couple of your favourite clubs once in a while and see how you do.
-I’m not suggesting that you limit yourself long-term in this way but freeing yourself from that big bag of clubs once in a while can feel liberating and get you concentrating on your basic skill.
+Before we go through a list, just one other thought, especially if you are a beginner, don’t get too hung up on having to have 14 clubs.
+It can be good advice to go out there with just a couple of your favorite clubs once in a while and see how you do.
+I’m not suggesting that you limit yourself long-term in this way, but freeing yourself from that big bag of clubs once in a while can feel liberating and get you concentrating on your basic skill.

 - 4 and 5 hybrids

 - Pitching wedge

 - Sand wedge

 When you are out on the course, the last thing you want is to be scrabbling about in your bag for the club you need.
 It looks as if you are a complete rookie who doesn’t know what you are doing.
 You don’t want that.
 You want to look cool and in control.
 Organize your clubs so you know exactly where to lay your hands on the one you want.
 Here is a nice little video by ehowsports which will show you how it’s done.